 If you discover that money has been debited from your account without your knowing, it is important to act quickly and decisively.
 First, contact your bank, report the fraud, and ask them to put a temporary freeze on your account.
 Then contact the gambling site or company and request a freeze to be placed on the account and, if necessary, alert the authorities.
 Luckily, as more banks are online and the regularity of fraud increases, you should receive a warning text or call to inform you about irregular payments or billings from your account.
 If you are not sure if your bank offers this, it is strongly recommended that you get in touch and apply for this protection.

-What Should I Bear In Mind?
+What Should You Bear In Mind?

-Set up protection: It is impossible to be too careful online and, even with a wealth of programs and services to secure your data, the best protection is common sense.
+Set up Protection: It is impossible to be too careful online and, even with a wealth of programs and services to secure your data, the best protection is common sense.
 Use strong passwords for sites, avoid direct card payments and use a pay-as-you-go online wallet to fund your activities.
 Always make sure the site you are using is secure and fully vetted and reputable And never EVER give your online details to another individual, no matter how much you trust them.
 Make sure you also regularly update your passwords and review your bank statements to make sure there are no suspicious transactions.

-Get help: Unfortunately, a proportion of the claims that come through to companies are from individuals who have staked their own cash and had regrets, or had family members that have stolen their details.
+Get Help: Unfortunately, a proportion of the claims that come through to companies are from individuals who have staked their own cash and had regrets, or had family members that have stolen their details.
 Gambling addiction is a real, serious problem and there are several sites that have been set up to provide help for those afflicted.
 Self-exclusion offers can be easily made with your regular brick and mortar betting shop or online site.

-Pick a reputable site: Many complaints that are passed through to UK sites are related to offshore gambling, which has been and will continue to be a risk in a market that is changing due to a shift in the online sphere.
+Pick a Reputable Site: Many complaints that are passed through to UK sites are related to offshore gambling, which has been and will continue to be a risk in a market that is changing due to a shift in the online sphere.
 UK and EU sites are answerable to EU and UK law.
 No matter how tempting, stay local or you won’t have a leg to stand on.

-If all else fails: Regardless of whether you legitimately mis-click or your errant ‘son’ bet €400 on a proto-fascist, it’s worth remembering that you’re dealing with another person at the end of the line.
+If all Else Fails: Regardless of whether you legitimately mis-click or your errant ‘son’ bet €400 on a proto-fascist, it’s worth remembering that you’re dealing with another person at the end of the line.
 No matter how frustrated you are, nothing will be gained by ranting and raving.
 No business likes to lose a regular customer, and a little respect goes a long way.
 If you want to apply additional pressure, traction can be gained by posting against the site’s social media profile and calmly stating your case.